duner/statamic-embed-video-plugin/readme.md

 So, for this plugin make sure that you put the unzipped folder you download into the _add-ons folder and be sure to change its name to "video".

+Also, make sure your site has access to jQuery if you want to enable responsive video embeds.

 ##Usage
 Either of these two would work for embedding a video from YouTube.
 If you use the `src` parameter, the plugin performs a Regular Expression on the url and will extract the video ID without you having to isolate it independently.